grammyjs/website/site/docs/hosting/vps.md

 In any case, Hostinger provides a 30-day money-back guarantee.
 :::

-After payment you will be able to set up your server:
+After payment, you will be able to set up your server:

 1. **Location.**
    We recommend that you choose the location closest to Amsterdam.